-- a) Visit Alan Wolfelt's centerforloss.com for a few hours and do a review of his clinic by sharing 5 or 6 key points that will be helpful in ministry as you care for those who grieve for the sick and dying (2 pages). - b) Choose one of the following scenarios and complete the assignment: - a.
-Church Context Write out a funeral plan.
-Explain what you will do from the moment you first hear about the death through to the burial, and include a basic outline of the message you will deliver at the funeral (about 4-5 pages). - b.
-Christian Counselling Center Context Write out a framework for six counselling sessions when a client presents for counselling due to the sudden death of their 10-year-old child.
-Include in detail a plan for each counselling session including exercises, homework, and a summary report of each counselling session. - c.
-Chaplaincy, Hospice, or Palliative Care Context Develop a comprehensive plan for supporting a family through end-of-life care and the death of their elderly parent with dementia.
-Include details of how you would support them while they care for their loved one, once the death occurs, and after-care support including involvement in the memorial service.
-Include a basic outline of the message you will share at the memorial service about their loved one.
+- a) Visit Alan Wolfelt's centerforloss.com for a few hours and do a review of his clinic by sharing 5 or 6 key points that will be helpful in ministry as you care for the sick and dying (1/2-1 page). - b) Write out a funeral plan.
+Explain what you will do from the moment you first hear about the death through to the burial, and include a basic outline of the message you will deliver at the funeral (about 4 pages).